FinOps plan & execution

 Cost Requirements Analysis

-Tasks regarding cost requirements can be derived for each of the FinOps execution phases reviewed previously.
+Tasks concerning cost requirements can be derived for each FinOps execution stage discussed earlier.

-The ultimate goal is to reduce total costs through cost optimization, but tasks and task objectives can be set for each execution phase to achieve this.
+The ultimate goal is to reduce total costs through cost optimization, but tasks and task objectives can be defined for each implementation stage to achieve this.

-The following content outlines requirements for each execution phase.
+The following outlines the requirements for each execution phase.

 |---|---|